REFLECT: Summarizing Robot Experiences for Failure Explanation and Correction: Abstract

 \section{Abstract}

 The ability to detect and analyze failed executions automatically is crucial for an explainable and robust robotic system.
-Recently, Large Language Models (LLMs) have demonstrated strong common sense reasoning skills on textual inputs.
-To leverage the power of LLM for robot failure explanation, we propose a framework REFLECT, which converts multi-sensory data into a hierarchical summary of robot past experiences and queries LLM with a progressive failure explanation algorithm.
-Conditioned on the explanation, a failure correction planner generates an executable plan for the robot to correct the failure and complete the task.
-To systematically evaluate the framework, we create the RoboFail dataset and show that our LLM-based framework is able to generate informative failure explanations that assist successful correction planning.
-Project website: \url{https://roboreflect.github.io/}.
+Recently, Large Language Models (LLMs) have demonstrated strong reasoning abilities on textual inputs.
+To leverage the power of LLMs for robot failure explanation, we introduce REFLECT, a framework which queries LLM for failure reasoning based on a hierarchical summary of robot past experiences generated from multisensory observations.
+The failure explanation can further guide a language-based planner to correct the failure and complete the task.
+To systematically evaluate the framework, we create the RoboFail dataset with a variety of tasks and failure scenarios.
+We demonstrate that the LLM-based framework is able to generate informative failure explanations that assist successful correction planning.

 \keywords{Large Language Model, Explainable AI, Task Planning}